Smoothed Online Optimization with Unreliable Predictions: Main Results

 \subsection{A Memoryless Algorithm for Online Convex Optimization in One Dimension}

 Although the previous section's lower bound gave a pessimistic view of the prospect of designing memoryless algorithms that achieve robustness and consistency, it leaves open the question of whether it is possible to do better when there are stronger assumptions on the problem.
-We answer this question in the affirmative for the following special case: \begin{enumerate} \item The metric space is $M = \R$ is one-dimensional and $d(x, y) = \lvert x - y \rvert$ is the Euclidean distance; \item Each function $f_t: \R \to [0, \infty]$ is convex. \end{enumerate} We assume the above two conditions throughout this subsection.
+We answer this question in the affirmative for the following special case: the normed vector space space is $X = \R$ and $\lVert x - y \rVert = \lvert x - y \rvert$ is the Euclidean distance; each function $f_t: \R \to [0, \infty]$ is convex.
+We assume the above two conditions throughout this subsection.
 Note that we do \emph{not} assume that $f_t$ is globally $\alpha$-polyhedral, as opposed to the previous section and the general problem description.

 The one-dimensional case has been considered in depth in the literature as an important problem in its own right, and specialized algorithms for this case are known \cite{bansal2015competitive, antoniadis2017tight, lin2012dynamic}.
-We use the Online Balanced Descent algorithm \cite{chen2018smoothed} as inspiration for the robust algorithm.\footnote{Note that extensions of OBD with improved competitive ratios are known (for example G-OBD and R-OBD \cite{goel2019beyond}), but these do not work well in the case where the metric is the Euclidean distance.} However, since each $f_t$ is now convex, unlike the AOS algorithm, the algorithm does not need to follow either the predictions or the robust algorithm exactly.
+We use the Online Balanced Descent algorithm \cite{chen2018smoothed} as inspiration for the robust algorithm.\footnote{Note that extensions of OBD with improved competitive ratios are known (for example G-OBD and R-OBD \cite{goel2019beyond}), but these do not work well in the case where the norm is the Euclidean distance.} However, since each $f_t$ is now convex, unlike the AOS algorithm, the algorithm does not need to follow either the predictions or the robust algorithm exactly.
 Instead, it smoothly interpolates between the predictions and the robust algorithm.

 Algorithm \ref{alg:mobd}, named \emph{Adaptive Online Balanced Descent} (AOBD), describes our proposed algorithm.
 AOBD has two confidence hyperparameters $\bar{\beta} \geq \underline{\beta} > 0$, which represent the confidence of the algorithm designer in the accuracy of the predictions.
 A higher ratio of $\bar{\beta} / \underline{\beta}$ means high confidence in the predictions, whereas a ratio of $\bar{\beta} / \underline{\beta}$ close to one means less confidence in the predictions.
 Note that both line \ref{line:optpr1} and \ref{line:optpr2} represent a single step in Online Balanced Descent \cite{chen2018smoothed} and can be efficiently solved by a binary search.